Radioo/SceneTwoDeluxe/README.md

 # SceneTwoDeluxe
-Automatic OBS scene switcher for IIDX.
+Automatic OBS scene switcher for IIDX and SDVX.

-# Usage
+## Usage
 Install https://github.com/obsproject/obs-websocket (version 4.x.x).
 Disable obs websocket authentication: Tools -> WebSockets Server Settings (I can implement it if people really need it, but just couldn't be bothered this time).
 Extract `SceneTwoDeluxe.dll` and `SceneTwoDeluxe.json` to your game's directory.